JolomiTee/JolomiTee/README.md

 ----------------------

 * 🌍  I'm based in FCT, Abuja
-* 🖥️  See my portfolio at [jolomitee.vercel-v2.app](http://jolomitee-v2.vercel.app)
+* 🖥️  See my portfolio at [jolomitee-v2.vercel.app](http://jolomitee-v2.vercel.app)
 * ✉️  You can contact me at [jolomitee@gmail.com](mailto:jolomitee@gmail.com)
+* 🧠  <b>I'm currently:</b>
-* 🧠  I'm currently building up on the MERN Stack and VueJS at the moment
+    * Building up on the MERN Stack at the moment
+    * Learning Python
+    * Learning how to implement real time communication features on the web with Socket.io and WebRTC
+    * A student at [AltSchool Africa](https://altschoolafrica.com/), in the School of Engineering - Backend Engineering track
+    * A Linux Powered User
-* 🤝  I'm open to collaborating on building Web User Interfaces, Landing pages and making things work
+* 🤝  I'm open to collaborations, part time and full time roles/gigs on building Web UIs and making things work
 * ⚡  Lets Go!

 ### Skills